Tabernaemontana elegans

 Tabernaemontana elegans, the toad tree, is a shrub or small tree in the family Apocynaceae.
 It is native to eastern Africa.

 Description

 Tabernaemontana elegans grows up to 15 m tall, with a trunk diameter of up to 30 cm.
 Its fragrant flowers feature white, creamy or pale yellow corolla lobes.
 Fruit consists of 2 separate ovoid or ellipsoid pods, up to 8 cm each.
+The fruit has a warty appearance similar to the skin of a toad.

 Distribution and habitat

 Tabernaemontana elegans grows in forests or bushland from sea level to 1000 m altitude.
 The species is native to Somalia, Kenya, Tanzania, Mozambique, Zimbabwe, Eswatini and South Africa.

 Uses

 Tabernaemontana elegans has some local medicinal uses including the treatment of heart disease, cancer, tuberculosis and venereal diseases.
 The species is also used as an aphrodisiac.
-The Zulu name for this genus, iNomfi, refers to the use of their sticky, milky latex as bird-lime.
+The Zulu name for this genus, iNomfi, refers to the use of their sticky, milky latex as bird-lime (glue).

 Chemistry

 Fourteen indole alkaloids have been isolated in the callus culture of Tabernaemontana elegans (isovoacangine, 3-R/S-hydroxy-isovoacangine, 3-R/S-hydroxy-coronaridine, isositsirikine, geissoschizol, tabernaemontanine, vobasine, vobasinol, apparicine, 16-hydroxy-16,22-dihydro-apparicine, tubotaiwine, 3-R/S-hydroxy-conodurine and monogagaine) of which apparicine is the principal.